 Cara Epstein ’18 won an Athena Writers Lab Sloan Foundation Fellowship for her screenplay “Activated,” which also was a Sundance lab semifinalist.
 Epstein is a SeriesFest writers’ room writer for the web series “Dropshot Divas” and “Growing Up Old.”
 She recently was commissioned to write an original screenplay by a producer in L.A.

 Alex Fernandez '19 is the Writer's PA on "Station 19."
 Her pilot "Happyland" won the DTLA Film Festival Screenwriting Competition and was a quarterfinalist in both the BlueCat and Slamdance Screenplay Competitions.

 Khanisha Foster ’17 signed with Brad Rosenfeld and Nicholas Bogner and has written for two major video games, one for the company Probably Monsters and the second in the game Episodes.
-She received the Fox Resident Actors Fellowship, and is the associate director of the MFA in TV and Screenwriting at Stephens College.
+She also received the Fox Resident Actors Fellowship.

 Kenneth Grimble ’18 co-directed and acted in "Desert Trilogy," a trilogy of short films by Pamela Winfrey and Terry Selucky, and is acting in John Lewis’s upcoming film.
 He also wrote, directed, and produced a short film.

 Sydney Haven ’17 reached the second round of the Austin Film Festival Screenplay Competition with her comedy “Drawing Dead.”